Hungary–Mexico relations

-Hungary–Mexico relations are the foreign relations between Hungary and Mexico.
-Relations date back to the short reign of the Emperor Maximilian I of Mexico from 1864 to 1867.
-Diplomatic relations with Austria-Hungary were established in 1901, but were suspended between 1941 and 1974.
-They were re-established on 14 May 1974.
+Initial relations between Hungary and Mexico date back to the short reign of the Emperor Maximilian I of Mexico from 1864 to 1867.
+Diplomatic relations with the Austro-Hungarian Empire were established in 1901, and diplomatic relations continued between an independent Hungary and Mexico after the dissolution of the Austro-Hungarian Empire in 1918, however, diplomatic relations were once again suspended between 1941 and 1974.
+Diplomatic relations were re-established between both nations on 14 May 1974 and have continued unabated since.

 Both nations are members of the Organisation for Economic Co-operation and Development and the United Nations.